Profile information

 1. Source their own food from the village, which is a 20-minute walk from the farm.

 2. They can choose to participate in daily meals (vegan/vegetarian food including rice, dal, roti, vegetable etc].
-The preparation of food is shared and participants are asked to contribute $5 USD - $10 USD on a sliding scale toward daily meals.
+The preparation of food is shared.
+Volunteers are asked to contribute $5 USD - $10 USD on a sliding scale toward daily meals, allowing volunteers to pay what they can within this range to accommodate varying dietary needs or financial situations.What else ...

 There are lot of small one day hikes all around the area, as well as some longer overnight hikes and some very beautiful villages to explore.